cjbmartinez/vc-documentation/README.md

 3. Send Email Invite

 Once we already gone through this process, We then just monitor the documents through our application.
-And all unsigned contracts are always fetched directly from SignNow API to ensure that we always have to up-to-date data and status of that document
+And all unsigned contracts are always fetched directly from SignNow API to ensure that we always have to up-to-date data and status of that document.

+The goal was to have the exact same thing (but better and faster) that was present on the SignNow Dashboard into our application.
+Because at the end we want that our application will be the centralized source of data.
 ![Sign Now Documents](./photos/sign_now_docs.png)

 ## Xero Integration
 Another Third Party Provider that we have is [Xero](https://xero.com/) and to keep it short, This is for Accounting and mainly Invoices

 So each Invoice that we create in our application, Is then synced to Xero.
 And the syncing process goes on both ends.
 Meaning any changes from Xero is also synced to our application.
 This happens via a background worker that we ran every hour to sync our recent updated or created invoices from Xero.

+Aside from Invoices, We also create and sync our Client Records from our appliaction to Xero.

 Luckily on this one, Xero provides a Ruby library that we can utilize for our integration that you can view [here](https://github.com/XeroAPI/xero-ruby).
 Won't be explaining much further on this one since the link provided will give all information you need for authorization and communicating with their API.